gauravshankarcan/prom-snow/README.md

 ## Summary

-That was lot of info, but once you have built it, It will have long-term benefits of being able to integrate alerting in your existing servicenow incident process flow.
+That was lot of info, but once you have built it, It will have long-term benefits by being able to integrate alerting in your existing ITSM process flow.

 Any labels set on the prometheus alerts are passed onto the webhook body, similar to `alert=servicenow`, you can set additional labels like description / short_description / owner /close notes to be added when resolved etc, and pass it to the webhook and set it using the create/update/resolve functions on to the ITSM record.